neilmartin83/terraform-provider-axm/docs/resources/device_management_service.md

 ### Required

-- `device_ids` (List of String) A list of device IDs to assign to the MDM server.
+- `device_ids` (Set of String) A set of device IDs to assign to the MDM server.
 These are device serial numbers.

 ### Optional